Arkham Horror: Reception

 Ben Kuchera reviewed the game for Ars Technica, and noted that in a game with 700 tokens "brevity is not one of its strengths ...
 A short game is still measured in hours, and learning to play the game smoothly takes some time.
 Even with seasoned players, simply setting everything up can take a while, and once you begin adding expansions, the amount of space you need to enjoy the game is increased."
 He concluded that this may not be a game for new players, or players not used to complicated rules systems, saying, "it's a big, long, complicated game.
 It's only fun if you have a regular group of gaming friends who get don't mind learning something that's not immediately intuitive.
 But if you have the space, the time, and the friends... it's worth the investment."

 2018 edition

 A third edition of Arkham Horror was released by Fantasy Flight Games on November 1, 2018.
 This version incorporates design elements from Eldritch Horror and Arkham Horror: The Card Game.
 An expansion, Dead of Night, was released on October 8, 2019.
 A second expansion, Under Dark Waves, re-exploring Innsmouth and Kingsport, was released on September 18, 2020.
-On June 11, 2021 a third expansion titled Secrets of the Order was released, this time taking players to the French Hill neighborhood and the underworld.
+On June 11, 2021, a third expansion titled Secrets of the Order was released, this time taking players to the French Hill neighborhood and the underworld.

+Novels

+In 2011, a series of novels were published under the Arkham Horror banner via Fantasy Flight Games, beginning with Ghouls of the Miskatonic by Graham McNeill.
+A new series, beginning with Wrath of N'kai by Joshua Reynolds, began publication in 2020 through Aconyte.